kpytlar/chrome_dump/README.md

 # chrome_dump

-Dump data seamlessly into a Mongodb collection from your browser.
+Dump data seamlessly into a Mongodb collection from your browser using a Chrome Extension.

 ## Setup
 Create a MongoDB Atlas Cluster, attach a Stitch application, and go through the 'Getting Started' page on the Stitch App landing page